How it’s done here…

 - Once the freezing takes effect the first vas is isolated and grasped with a small ring clamp, holding it to the skin.

-- A tiny puncture is made over the left vas with a fine tipped surgical instrument, then stretched open about 2-3 mm.
+- A tiny puncture is made over the left vas with a fine tipped surgical instrument, then stretched open to about 3 mm.
 The vas is grasped and a small segment is gently pulled through the skin opening.

 TIME ELAPSED: 10 minutes